Advertiser Disclosure

 Best of all, you won’t have to deal with the additional fees that come with many smart credit card machines.
 Other than refilling the paper for the built-in receipt printer, there are usually no other expenses to worry about.

-The Dejavoo Z11 is quite popular with merchants for its simplicity and ease of use but still includes all the features you need to accept credit and debit cards in your business.
+The Dejavoo Z11 is quite popular with merchants for its simplicity and ease of use, but it still includes all the features you need to accept credit and debit cards in your business.

 Dejavoo Z11 Features

-If you just want a basic countertop credit card terminal that can securely accept the most common payment methods without the bells and whistles that come with a “smart” terminal, the Dejavoo Z11 is an excellent choice.
+If you want a basic countertop credit card terminal that can securely accept the most common payment methods, the Dejavoo Z11 is an excellent choice.
 It includes all the essential features you’ll need to accept credit and debit cards but doesn’t include a lot of extra features that you’ll never use.

 Highlights include the following: